Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Judicial review is a procedure that can be used to challenge the lawfulness of an act, decision or failure to act of a public body that is exercising a public function.

-Judicial review is different from an appeal or Administrative Review it does not determine whether the decision on your case is right or wrong, but rather how the decision was reached and whether that process was lawful.
+Judicial review is different from an appeal or administrative review as it does not determine whether the decision on your case is right or wrong, but rather how the decision was reached and whether that process was lawful.

 The judicial review procedure is complex and it is important that you follow pre-action conduct correctly before you seek permission for judicial review.
 Below are the steps outlined under the pre-action protocol.